 Becoming a software engineer can take months to years to rise from an intern level to a senior level software engineer.

-One things that can fasten the process for you is engaging in bootcamps, volunteering on real life projects, basically gaining the required experience will help you learn more and fasten your way up the ladder.
+One things that can fasten the process for you is engaging in bootcamps, volunteering on real-life projects, basically gaining the required experience, which will help you learn more and fasten your way up the ladder.

 Can I Become a Software Engineer without a Degree?